nopnop2002/SC16IS752/RaspberryPi/README.md

 # Software requirements
 - WiringPi Library
+ This project uses the wiringPiSetup() function to initialize GPIO.
+ So, GPIO number is the Wiring Pi number.
+ If you use it on a board other than the RPI board, you may need to change GPIO number.
+ As far as I know, there are these libraries.
+	- WiringPi for OrangePi
+	- WiringPi for BananaPi
+	- WiringPi for NanoPi
+	- WiringPi for Pine-64

 # SC16IS750 Driver for RaspberryPi
 SC16IS750 has a single channel UART and eight GPIOs.